Malcolm Kennedy: 1994–1997

 Danni and Malcolm break up, after he becomes jealous of her new friends and she looks at his paper during an exam.
 Malcolm's best friend, Stonefish Rebecchi (Anthony Engleman), gets him and Danni back together.
 The couple decide to live together and move into Number 32.
 Stonefish and his mother briefly move in with Malcolm and Danni.
 One night, Malcolm and Danni have unprotected sex and after realising how easily Danni could have got pregnant, they decide to go back to their own homes.
-Malcolm gets a part-time job at a local surf shop and, after passing his HSC, enrolls at Eden Hills University to study Human Movement.
+Malcolm gets a part-time job at a local surf shop and, after passing his HSC, enrols at Eden Hills University to study Human Movement.
 Danni fails her exams and the couple drift apart.
 Malcolm and Stonefish's friendship is jeopardised by Catherine O'Brien.
 Stonefish likes her, but she fancies Malcolm.
 When Stonefish finds out, he confronts Malcolm, who tells him that nothing has happened between him and Catherine.
 Malcolm and Stonefish buy a car and the former owners arrive looking for some drugs they left in there.
 The police decide to stage a stakeout, which results in a shootout that leaves Cody Willis (Peta Brady) dead.

 Malcolm briefly dates Debbie Martin (Marnie Reece-Wilmore) and decides to leave university to work as a handyman for Sam Kratz (Grieve).
 When Sam leaves Erinsborough, Malcolm is left in charge of the business and he eventually buys it with Darren Stark.
 Malcolm dates Year 12 student, Shona Munro (Bryony Price) when he begins working at the school.
 He ends the relationship after realising that they want different things.
 Malcolm then starts seeing Catherine.
 She rushes to his hospital bedside after Karl is forced to perform an emergency tracheotomy on him following an accident at Chez Chez.
 Malcolm is heartbroken when Catherine has an affair with Darren.
 Malcolm decides to go travelling, but he realises that he and Catherine are meant to be together and she books a ticket on the same flight as him to Europe.
 After travelling for a while, the couple settle in England and get married.
 Malcolm also begins working for Cuppa Diem.